Soluto/kamus/docs/install.md

 helm upgrade --install kamus incubator/kamus --set keyManager.AES.key=$key
 ```

-## Azure KeyVault KMS
+### Azure KeyVault KMS
-Using [Azure KeyVault](https://azure.microsoft.com/en-us/services/key-vault/) as the key managment solution is a more secure solution.
+Using [Azure KeyVault](https://azure.microsoft.com/en-us/services/key-vault/) as the key managment solution is the secure solution when running a cluster on Azure.
 Azure documentation is far from perfect, so I'm going to reffer to a lot of different guides because there is no one guide documenting the required process.

 Start by creating a KeyVault instance.